Sherwood Bassin

 Sherwood Bassin (born August 14, 1939) is a Canadian ice hockey executive known primarily for 36 years of involvement in the Ontario Hockey League as a general manager, team owner and coach.
 Bassin successfully turned franchises around, and his teams won five J. Ross Robertson Cups, and appeared in six Memorial Cup tournaments, winning once.
 Bassin helped the Canadian National junior team win its first gold medal in 1982, and another in 1985.
 He was twice named OHL Executive of the Year and CHL Executive of the Year, and briefly worked for the Quebec Nordiques.

-Background
+Early life and education

-Bassin was born and raised in Semans, Saskatchewan.
-He played junior hockey in North Dakota, then coached a team to a state championship.
+Bassin was born on August 14, 1939, in Semans, Saskatchewan.
+Growing up in Semans, he then played junior hockey in North Dakota, then coached a team to a state championship.
+Bassin coached house league teams in Toronto, including a bantam team that won city a championship, and later in Wexford, winning an Ontario championship in 1970.
+During the 1975–76 season, he coached the Pickering Panthers in the Metro Junior B Hockey League.

 Bassin completed three degrees; a Ph.D. in hospital pharmacy, a Masters in hospital administration, and a Juris Doctor.
 He worked with the legal division of Canada's Food & Drug Directorate in Toronto, and as a pharmacist in a hospital.
 He taught 25 years as a professor at Durham College, where he helped design a paralegal program for Ontario.
-Bassin coached house league teams in Toronto, including a bantam team that won city a championship, and later in Wexford, winning an Ontario championship in 1970.
-During the 1975–76 season, he coached the Pickering Panthers in the Metro Junior B Hockey League.